 Avalanche Safety Training

-Avalanche safety, mountain travel, weather and/or wilderness first aid training courses are all relevant to improving your mountain skills and ensuring you have a safe and enjoyable day.
+Avalanche safety, mountain travel, weather and/or first aid in remote areas training courses are all relevant to improving your mountain skills and ensuring you have a safe and enjoyable day.

 Two types of avalanche safety training courses are offered in Quebec: recreational courses, intended for the public, and professional courses.